 Good for toothache

-Use powdered clove directly on painful tooth to reduce pain until you see your dentist.
+Use powdered or liquid clove directly on painful tooth and or gum to reduce pain until you see your dentist.

 Cloves are an important ingredient in the spice blends of North India.
 They are used in garam masala, biryanis, and pickles.
 In the U.S., cloves are used in meats and salad dressings.
 Clove helps the flavor of ketchup and Worchestershire sauce seasoning blends.